Pyleks/Milestone-Project-3/README.md

 attention.

 ## Database
-This website have many 2 databases, 1 for users and 1 for recipes, these are both being used to connect with each other as well being used to preform various calculations,  and general store all information on the page it self, all the content on the page is generated from these 2 databases.
+This website have 2 databases, 1 for users and 1 for recipes, these are both being used to connect with each other as well being used to preform various calculations, and store all information on the page.
+All the content on the page is generated from these 2 databases.

 <details>
 <summary>User Database</summary>